-Communications capabilities on the CP-6 system are provided on Honeywell mini-computers.
+Communications capabilities on the CP-6 system are provided on Bull mini-computers.
 There are two types of communications processors: local (CP) and remote (RCP).

 CPs are directly connected to a host processor via a direct I/O connection which can transfer up to one million bytes per second between CP memory and host memory.
 RCPs are connected via commercial carrier lines to CPs or to other RCPs.
 These lines may be dial-up or private and may be any speed required by the load (up to a maximum of 72K bits per second).
-Higher capacity connections may be obtained by using multiple parallel paths between CPs and RCPs.
+Higher capacity connections may be obtained by using multiple parallel paths between CPs and RCPs; or T1 speeds can be achieved by using an SLCC (Single Line Communications Controller).
 Multiple paths can also be used to increase reliability of connection.
 The CP-6 system uses a full-duplex bit-oriented protocol over these lines for maximum throughput and control over errors.
-The line protocol is Honeywell's HDLC which is similar to IBM's SDLC; X.25 protocols form the next higher level of communication, enabling connection to (or via) many standard networks around the world.
+The line protocol is Bull's HDLC which is similar to IBM's SDLC; X.25 protocols form the next higher level of communication, enabling connection to (or via) many standard networks around the world.